gnickm/lmc-api-util/README.md

 - `res` (required) - express response object
 - `message` (optional) - message returned with the response

 ---
+### makeForbidden(res, itemDesc)

+Creates a response JSON message with `result` of FAIL and creates a message that `itemDesc` cannot be accessed.
+HTTP status is set to 403 Forbidden.

+- `res` (required) - express response object
+- `itemDesc` (optional) - description of what was attempted to be accessed

+---
+### makeNotFound(res, itemDesc)

+Creates a response JSON message with `result` of FAIL and creates a message that `itemDesc` was not found.
+HTTP status is set to 404 Not Found.

+- `res` (required) - express response object
+- `itemDesc` (optional) - description of what was not found

+---
 ### makeServerError(res, message)